-Keywords Japan rice production, factor shares, the amount of production formation function
+Keywords Japan rice production, factor shares, amount of production formation function

 World War I, the development of the agriculture sector was delayed in contrast with the rapid growth of the industrial sector.
 Japanese agriculture accelerated by innovation after the economic revitalization following World War II.
 It clarifies the production structure of the rice production in Japan, and there is this study before the end of World War II after the First World War end during the analysis period.
 It corresponds to the Meiji period and the prewar age of the Showa period, and this period is a stagnation period of agricultural production.
-This study clarifies a change of factor shares of the rice production sector in this time.
-The purpose of this study is to elucidate the characteristics of the production structure of the rice production in Japan from 1922 through 1944, and the agriculture in Japan at this time is considered to be in a developing stage.
+This study clarifies a change of factor shares of the rice production structure of the rice production structure of the rice production structure of the rice production in Japan from 1922 through 1944, and the agriculture in Japan at this time is considered to be in a developing stage.
 The historic change of the rice production in Japan gives a suggestion for agriculture development in modern Asia.
 The measurement of factor shares of the rice production in the analysis period applies "a method to estimate land income as rest."
 In addition, it measures the Cobb- Douglas's type amount of production formation function.
-It clarify the contribution of the production input.
+It clarifies the contribution of the production input.

 The main object of this study is to analyze the measurement of factor shares of the rice production.
 In analysis, the measurement of factor shares of the rice production applies "a method to estimate land income as rest."
 In addition, it measures the Cobb-Douglas's type amount of production formation function.
-It clarify the contribution of the production input.
+It clarifies the contribution of the production input.
 The data applying to analysis are as follows.
-Yukio ISHIBASHI et al, "Teikoku Nokai Kome Seisanhi Cyousa Syusei(Imperial Agricultural Organization cost of rice production investigation collection)" is from 1922 to 1948(Natl.
+Ishibashi 1961.
+"Teikoku Nokai Kome Seisanhi Cyousa Syusei (Imperial Agricultural Organization cost of rice production investigation collection)" is from 1922 to 1948 (Natl.
 Res.
-Inst. of Agricultural Economics)(Natl.
+Inst. of Agricultural Economics) (Natl.
 Res.
 Inst. of Agricultural Economics publication, the 207th).
 A period of estimation of factor shares and the amount of production formation function by estimate is 1922 through 1945.
 Sample data are thyme series data for 24 years.